AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 An aggregate project can be used to set the environment for all projects built through that aggregate.
-One of the nice aspects is that you can put the aggregate project under configuration management, and make sure all your user have a consistent environment when building.
+One of the nice aspects is that you can put the aggregate project under configuration management, and make sure all your users have a consistent environment when building.
 The syntax looks like

 .. code-block:: gpr